jdevuyst/rekenaar/README.md

 succSuccPlusTwo : (n : Nat) -> S (S n) = n + 2
 succSuccPlusTwo = %runElab natPlusRefl
 ```

+For more realistic examples, see [this commit](https://github.com/jdevuyst/idris-data/commit/771f62863f56b0bb7c1a0a9fddc9a48e55224143), in which an Idris project was modified to use Rekenaar.

 ## Installation